Maintain a Healthy, Beautiful Smile with Comprehensive General Dentistry

-Obstructive sleep apnea (OSA) causes the soft tissues at the back of your throat to collapse and block your breathing.
+Obstructive sleep apnea (OSA) causes the soft tissues at the back of your throat to collapse and block your breathing, along with other symptoms.
 Dr. Slaman uses ultrasound technology to diagnose OSA and custom oral appliances to treat the condition.
 Worn at night, an oral appliance gently repositions the jaw and brings it forward to open up the airway.
 The same ultrasound technology that Dr. Slaman uses to diagnose OSA also allows him to check whether the treatment is working and to monitor your progress.

 If you have an infected or badly damaged tooth, root canal therapy may be the most appropriate treatment.
 This procedure can save a natural tooth that would otherwise need to be removed.
 After numbing your tooth and surrounding area, Dr. Slaman will clean out the inside chamber and your root canals.
 Once he has filled your tooth with a rubber-like material, he will seal it and place a custom-made dental crown.
 With our innovative CEREC® system, Dr. Slaman can provide qualified patients with same-day root canal therapy.

 TMJ Disorder Treatment